Study Abroad Information for Undergrads

 Yes, absolutely.
 Note that Rady allows a maximum of two (4–unit) transfer courses to be applied toward a minor (this includes courses transferred from a community college and study abroad classes).
 Double minors can apply two transfer classes toward each minor.

-All business minors must take MGT112: Global Business Strategy at UCSD Rady School of Management; this class cannot be taken abroad.
+Business minors must take MGT112: Global Business Strategy at UCSD Rady School of Management; this class cannot be taken abroad.

-All entrepreneurship & innovation minors must take MGT121A: Innovation to Market A and MGT121B: Innovation to Market B at UCSD Rady School of Management; these classes cannot be taken abroad.
+Entrepreneurship & innovation minors must take MGT121A: Innovation to Market A and MGT121B: Innovation to Market B at UCSD Rady School of Management; these classes cannot be taken abroad.

 It is easiest to petition elective classes.
 Core classes need to be nearly identical to what we offer at Rady, but elective class topics are more flexible.
 If you are petitioning to take an upper division core class abroad, then the content needs to match as well as the upper division standing.
 All classes must be a minimum of 4 quarter units.

-Step 1: Preliminary Approval
+Step 1: Preliminary Approval Before Your Trip

 Students may take classes abroad and apply them toward their minor, so long as they are deemed equivalent to Rady classes.
 Before studying abroad, submit your Academic Planning form to Rady’s advising department along with course descriptions or syllabi from the courses you would like to apply toward your minor.
 Come in during walk-in advising hours for quick approval or drop off your form with the advising front desk and allow 1 week for review and approval.
 Plan to take classes for letter grades.
 You can find many EAP course descriptions on the EAP Course Catalog website.